Jōhatsu: Industry

-The businesses that assist the jōhatsu are called yonige-ya, which means “fly-by-night shops”.
+The businesses that assist the jōhatsu are called midnight escape agents (夜逃げ屋, yonige-ya).
 These establishments are relatively accessible and have their own websites.
 One particular yonige-ya could charge between ¥50,000 ($450) and ¥300,000 ($2,600) for its services, which depend on a number of factors.
 These factors include: the amount of possessions, the distance, if it is a nocturnal move, if children are included, and if the client is evading debt collectors.
 Sometimes, people disappear on their own without the aid of yonige-ya.
 There are published guides that can help assist people become jōhatsu.

 Detective agencies are sometimes used to find people who have become jōhatsu.
 Sometimes, people can be found spending time at pachinko parlors and cheap hotel rooms, and other times, they can be found to have died by suicide.
 San'ya, a skid row in Tokyo that previously housed thousands of day laborers, is reported to be a place of hiding for the jōhatsu.
-Kamagasaki in Osaka is another neighborhood that it is possible to live without an ID and so is also favored.
+Kamagasaki in Osaka is another neighborhood where it is possible to live without an ID, and so is also favored.

-These communities are yakuza strongholds, since they have jobs that pay cash.
-Many times, especially in the setting of Japan's strict privacy laws, the jōhatsu are unable to be found.
+These communities are yakuza strongholds, since they have jobs that pay in cash.
+Often, especially in the setting of Japan's strict privacy laws, the jōhatsu are unable to be found.
 Most jōhatsu court cases are civil cases, and personal data is not easily accessed.
 Police will not interfere unless there is a crime or accident.